 Typhoid fever has an insidious onset characterized by fever, headache, constipation, malaise, chills, and myalgia.4,5 Many patients cough for the first few days of illness, and some report sore throat or joint pain.
 Splenomegaly, leukopenia, and abdominal distention and tenderness are generally present.
 Early in the illness, small, discrete, rose-colored spots caused by bacterial emboli in the skin capillaries may appear on the trunk.
 Diarrhea is uncommon, and vomiting is not usually severe.
 In children, the disease presentation is often atypical, and respiratory symptoms and diarrhea are often present.6 Complications of typhoid fever include confusion, delirium, intestinal perforation, and death.
 Chronic carriage of Salmonella Typhi, defined as fecal shedding of the organism for greater than one year after acute illness, occurs in 1–4% of patients.5,9

 The most commonly used methods of diagnosis are blood culture and serologic assays.
 The sensitivity of a single blood culture has been estimated at about 50%.8 Salmonella Typhi is most frequently isolated from blood during the first week of illness, but it can also be isolated during the second and third weeks of illness, during the first week of antimicrobial therapy, and during clinical relapse.
-Fecal cultures are positive in approximately half ...
+Fecal cultures are ...